+How To Cook Jute Leaves (Nigerian Ewedu Soup) is up today according to popular demands.
 I know some people would say who doesn’t know how to cook ewedu…lol.
-But trust there are some that can’t and I understand and I share the same sentiment that cooking ewedu might be tricky and I was being asked to make a post about it and to those that sent me private messages here you have it.
-Cooking ewedu might be tricky sometimes and why some people get it wrong sometimes.
+But trust there are some people that can’t cook it properly and I understand and I share the same sentiment that cooking ewedu might be tricky and I was being asked to make a post about it and to those that sent me private messages here you have it.

-I hope this post how to cook jute leaves (Nigerian Ewedu Soup) makes it clear and easy to make whenever you try it again.
-If you’re cooking with fresh jute leaves/ewedu make sure you remove the stem and separate the leaves, you fold in the leaves then pull from the stem in between repeat the process with all the leaves this will with the viscosity and the blended leaves will come out smooth if you would call it that.
+I hope this post on how to cook jute leaves (Nigerian Ewedu Soup) makes it clear and easy to make whenever you try it again.
+If you’re cooking with fresh jute leaves/ewedu make sure you remove the stem and separate the leaves, you fold in the leaves then pull from the stem in between repeat the process with all the leaves this will help with the viscosity and the blended leaves will come out smooth if you know you I mean.

-However, if you don’t remove the stem it will make your soup chunky and takes time to make it “smooth” when blending or chopping with chopping broom(ijabe).
-Also, when cooking the soup don’t cover the pot at all because it will lose its viscosity and can make the soup brown.
+However, if you don’t remove the stem it will make your soup chunky and takes time to make it “smooth” when blending or chopping with chopping broom(ijabe) and the most important it might not “draw”.
+Also, when you’re cooking the soup do not cover the pot at all because it will lose its viscosity and can make the soup brown.

 My kids don’t like locust beans (iru) so I tend to blend it with the leaves when blending but in this recipe, I didn’t blend (because they were not eating) it but you can do that if you don’t want to see the traces of the locust beans (iru) or don’t cook with it.